katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 .. _commercial_support:

-Can I get training on Ansible?
+Can I get training on Assible?
 ++++++++++++++++++++++++++++++

 Yes!
-See our `services page <https://www.ansible.com/products/consulting>`_ for information on our services and training offerings.
-Email `info@ansible.com <mailto:info@ansible.com>`_ for further details.
+See our `services page <https://www.assible.com/products/consulting>`_ for information on our services and training offerings.
+Email `info@assible.com <mailto:info@assible.com>`_ for further details.

 We also offer free web-based training classes on a regular basis.
-See our `webinar page <https://www.ansible.com/resources/webinars-training>`_ for more info on upcoming webinars.
+See our `webinar page <https://www.assible.com/resources/webinars-training>`_ for more info on upcoming webinars.

 .. _web_interface: